Eduardo Saverin

+Eduardo Luiz Saverin (/ˈsævərɪn/ SAV-ər-in, [eduˈaʁdu luˈis saveˈɾĩ]; born March 19, 1982) is a Brazilian entrepreneur, investor, and philanthropist, known for co-founding Facebook and later establishing the venture capital firm B Capital, which invests in transformative technology & AI, healthcare, and energy & resilience technologies.
+As of October 2025, his net worth is estimated at US$66.6 billion, making him the wealthiest Brazilian and the richest person in Singapore, as well as one of the Top 50 wealthiest people in the world.

 Early life and education

-Eduardo Luiz Saverin was born in the city of São Paulo to a wealthy Jewish-Brazilian family, and his family later moved to Rio de Janeiro.
+Eduardo Luiz Saverin was born in São Paulo to a wealthy Jewish-Brazilian family, which later moved to Rio de Janeiro.
 Saverin's father, Roberto Saverin, was a businessman working in clothing, shipping, energy, and real estate.
 His mother, Sandra, was a psychologist.
 He has two siblings.
 His Romanian-born grandfather, Eugenio Saverin (born Eugen Saverin), is the founder of Tip Top, a chain of children's clothing shops.
-In 1993, the family immigrated to the U.S., settling in Miami, Florida.
+In 1993, the family immigrated to the US, settling in Miami, Florida.
+Eduardo Saverin became a naturalized US citizen in 1998, when he was 15-16 years old.

 Saverin attended Gulliver Preparatory School in Miami.
 He then attended Harvard University, where he was a resident of Eliot House, a member of the Phoenix S.K.
 Club, and president of the Harvard Investment Association.
 While an undergraduate at Harvard, Saverin used his interest in meteorology to predict hurricane patterns and made $300,000 via investment in oil futures.
 In 2006, Saverin graduated magna cum laude from Harvard University with a Bachelor of Arts in economics.
 He is a member of the Alpha Epsilon Pi fraternity (Eta Psi chapter of Harvard University).